mcaveety/FBLA-Tourism-Search/README.md

 **Credits**
 + A segment of code used in filter.py was taken from https://stackoverflow.com/a/13790741
++ Flask used to run the local webserver https://flask.palletsprojects.com/en/2.0.x/
++ Jinja was used for HTML templating https://jinja.palletsprojects.com/en/3.0.x/
 + PyInstaller was used to bundle the program into a .exe file for easy use